Data Sources¶

 - The IMERG data is only available at the daily temporal and in UTC time in POWER's Services.

-- The time series of UTC daily IMERG precipitation data will include both Late or Final Run data within a few months of Near Real Time; accordingly, it is recommended to end your analysis 3.5 months behind NRT when assessing climate trends.
+- The time series of UTC daily IMERG precipitation data will include both Late and Final Run data within a few months of Near Real Time; accordingly, it is recommended to end your analysis 3.5 months behind NRT when assessing climate trends.